abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 me—it’s not fixed at all.

 *Anicca* is often translated as “impermanent or changing.”
-Ajahn Chah would tend to translate the word *anicca* as “uncertain or “not sure.”
+Ajahn Chah would tend to translate the word *anicca* as “uncertain” or “not sure.”
 I think that is an important shift.
 What is impermanent or changing tends to be objectified, whereas “uncertain” is much more subjectified: how I feel; how I experience things.
 It’s an important shift.
 Bring it back into the subjective field of “how do I experience what I think of as moods, feelings, impressions, thoughts, or personality?”
 So one is seeing the suffering involved that inevitably comes up with those perceptions—the burden that I was talking about this morning, the limitation of being a dog tied to a post.